 So how do you treat TMS ( Tension Myoneural Syndrome / aka The Mindbody Syndrome )?
 Lots of stuff: Knowledge.
 Acceptance.
 Dealing with emotions.
 Expressing emotions properly.

 So like a cripple throwing away his crutches, I got rid of my ergonomic keyboard, my stupid mouse and my lumbar roll.
 I stopped doing RSI stretches, and ergonomic exercises.
 I stopped physio exercises.
-I never went back to the doctor who thought I had fibromyalgia (she’s actually a really good doctor though, just didn’t know about TMS).
+I never went back to the doctor my pain (she’s actually a really good doctor though, just didn’t know about TMS).
 I read a good few books by TMS experts.
 I watched a movie called All The Rage.
 I joined a fantastic TMS support group.
 I started seeing a psychotherapist.
 I started journaling about emotions.
 I learned to cry more.
 I meditated more.
+I started running and exercising more.
 I read self-help books about stuff like self-compassion.
 I went all in.
 A younger me would have been in hysterics at this new age zen master eejit.
 I really wouldn’t have had any time for any of this stuff twenty or so years ago.
 And most other people finding success with these methods are also down to earth people.
 This isn’t the latest fad in hippy woo.

 So what happened?